DendrouLab/panpipes-tutorials/docs/ingesting_data/Ingesting_data_with_panpipes.md

 Panpipes is a single cell multimodal analysis pipeline with a lot of functionalities to streamline and speed up your single cell projects.

 Arguably, the most important part of a pipeline is the ingestion of the data into a format that allows efficient storage and agile processing.
 We believe that `AnnData` and `MuData` offer all those advantages and that's why we built `panpipes` with these data structure at its core.
-Please check the [`scverse` webpage](https://scverse.org/) for more information!
+Please check the [`scverse` webpage](https://scverse.org/) for more information on these formats!

-We will give you a couple of examples of reading data from a 10X directory or directly from existing anndata objects, but we offer functionalities to read in any tabular format and assay-specific data types (check out Spatial Transcriptomics and Repertoire analysis)
+We provide examples of how to ingest single cell data from a 10X directory (see the [multiome tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_multiome/ingesting_mome.html) or the [citeseq tutorial]()) or directly from existing anndata objects, but we offer readers to load in any tabular format and assay-specific data types into a MuData object (check the [Supported Input Filetypes](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_qc_mm.html#supported-input-filetypes:~:text=per_barcode_metrics_file-,Supported%20input%20filetypes,-%EF%83%81) section and our [Ingesting Spatial Transcriptomics Tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/ingesting_spatial_data/Ingesting_spatialdata_with_panpipes.html))

-For all the tutorials we will prepend the `--local` command which ensures that the pipeline runs on the computing node you're currently on, namely your local machine or an interactive session on a computing node on a cluster.
+For all the tutorials we will append the `--local` command which instructs the pipeline to run on the computing node you're currently on, namely your local machine or an interactive session on a computing node on a HPC cluster.

 In this tutorial we are starting with the data already in individual h5ad objects per modality.
-If you want to start from another format, e.g. 10X outputs, or csv matrices, there is lots of information [here](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_ingest.html)
+If you want to start from another format, e.g. 10X outputs, or csv matrices, check out the other tutorials and information on supported data formats [here](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_ingest.html)

 ## Starting from pre-existing h5ad objects